 cut them, comb them, rip them, tie them and wax them as you like but

-they are started and grow naturally without any chemical dread perms
+they are started and grow naturally with no chemical dread perms

 and what we reffer to throughout the site.
 All methods listed in our

 methods section are natural methods except for the dread perm.
-We belive
+We personally belive

 that dreads should be natural and only natural products and methods

 should be used to care for them.
 For a list of natural dread products

 see our Products and Accessories section.

 Rumor: Rubberbands break hair and can thin dreadlocks.

 Fact: Rubberbands used correctly help roots and tips tighten,